CodeChron/fullstack-js-with-meteor-react-docs/click_to_add_or_update_note_content.md

-# Click to add or update note content
+# Add note content with auto-save